KennyMcGeoch/LeetCodeExercises/README.md

 2849.
 Determine if a Cell Is Reachable at a Given Time (Medium) 2864.
 Maximum Odd Binary Number (Easy)
 2870.
-Minimum Number of Operations to Make Array Empty (Medium) 2914.
+Minimum Number of Operations to Make Array Empty (Medium) 2873.
+Maximum Value of an Ordered Triplet I (Easy) 2914.
 Minimum Number of Changes to Make Binary String Beautiful (Medium) 2924.
 Find Champion II (Medium)
 2938.
 Separate Black and White Balls (Medium)